 #4 – Change the Misspelled Word

-- If we want to change the word with the suggestions offered by excel than we just need to select the correct word and select the option of “Change”.
+If we want to change the word with the suggestions offered by Excel, we need to select the correct word and the option of “Change”.

 #5 – Change All

-- We can choose not to review the errors one by one, we can just select the option of “change all” and all the errors will be automatically corrected.
+We can choose not to review the errors individually; we can select the option of “change all”, and all the errors will be automatically corrected.
 This function should be used with caution.

 #6 – AutoCorrect

-- This function will automatically change the wrongly typed word to the correct one if this function is selected.
-We do not need to do spell check next time.
+This function will automatically change the wrongly typed word to the correct one if this function is selected.
+We do not need to do a spell check next time.

 #7 – Options

-- If we are using language that is different from “English (US)” then we need to use the function “option” and change the dictionary to other languages as default.
+If we are using a language that is different from “English (US)”, then we need to use the function “option” and change the dictionary to other languages as default.

 #8 – Cancel